CUBRID/cubrid-manual/en/sql/dblink.rst

 *   The maximum string length of one column is supported up to 16M.
 *   When using cache in Mysql, it is recommended to use PREFETCH, NO_CACHE=1 because the memory usage of the gateway cub_cas_cgw increases.
 *   ODBC non-supported types are SQL_INTERVAL, SQL_GUID, SQL_BIT, SQL_BINARY, SQL_VARBINARY, SQL_LONGVARBINARY.
-*   When using DBLink with heterogeneous types (Oracle/MySQL), you must use Oracle/MySQL's Unicode ODBC driver.
+*   When using DBLink with heterogeneous types (Oracle/MySQL/MariaDB), you must use Oracle/MySQL/MariaDB's Unicode ODBC driver.
+*   When performing a query that includes the repeat() function in MySQL/MariaDB, part of the string may be cut off or the string may not be read.